Fabrifio/gravity-glitch-net/README.md

 # Gravity glitch network
-The proposed network is composed by four branches, one for each image view, merged together by two fully-connected layers.

-It is used for glitch classification in time-frequency images of gravitational waves.
+We propose a deep neural network designed for the classification of glitches in spectrogram images of gravitational waves.

+Each gravitational wave is associated with a set of four time-frequency images, each differing in time window length.
+The images with the shortest time window were discarded due to the poor performance in test with trained CNN w.r.t. other time windows.

+The network consists of two main parts: the first part employs three parallel CNNs, each processing the same time-frequency image captured with different time windows.
+The second part, responsible for the classification task, follows two possible approaches: a BiLSTM to capture dependencies between features from different time-windows, or a fully connected layer to capture dependencies by aggregating the features of all the time-windows.

 ## Dataset
-The dataset is composed by spectrogram images of gravitational waves affected by random noise, causing the presence of glitches.
+The dataset is composed by time-frquency spectrogram images of gravitational waves affected by random noise, causing the presence of glitches.
+Each gravitational wave is captured by four images with different time windows.

 It includes 7881 instances with label from 22 classes.